 \section{Conclusions}

 We considered the generation and detection of pure spin currents in mesoscopic 2DEG cavities with time- and space-modulated Rashba SOI.
 Such modulations can be realized by applying local gate voltages, allowing an all-electrical architecture.
 Our underlying concept is based on the non-Abelian gauge structure of spin-orbit fields.
-By means of a tailored $SU(2)$ gauge transformation we converted the general Hamiltonians with time-periodic or spatially inhomogenous Rashba SOI into corresponding approximate Hamiltonians involving instead emergent $U(1)$ fields.
+By means of a tailored $SU(2)$ gauge transformation we converted the general Hamiltonians with time-periodic or spatially inhomogeneous Rashba SOI into corresponding approximate Hamiltonians involving instead emergent $U(1)$ fields.

 For the time-dependent Rashba SOI, the $U(1)$ fields correspond to spin-dependent voltages with opposite associated electrical fields for spin-up and -down electrons, respectively.
-Then the total spin-dependent voltage becomes $V^{\uparrow} - V^{\downarrow}$ to linear order in the Rashba SOI strehgth.
-Thus the action of the time-dependent Rashba SOI can be considered as a spin-motive force, that enables to generate a pure AC spin current in the absence of an applied bias voltage.
+Then the total spin-dependent voltage becomes $V^{\uparrow} - V^{\downarrow}$ to linear order in the Rashba SOI strength.
+Thus the action of the time-dependent Rashba SOI can be considered as a spin electric force, that enables to generate a pure AC spin current in the absence of an applied bias voltage.

-Analogously, in the presence of a spatially inhomogeneous Rashba SOI, one can show that an appropriate gauge transformation relates the Rashba spin-orbit fields to magnetic pseudo fields $\mathcal{B}$ with opposite directions for the two spin species.
+Analogously, in the presence of a spatially inhomogeneous Rashba SOI, one can show that an appropriate gauge transformation relates the Rashba spin-orbit fields to pseudo-magnetic fields $\mathcal{B}$ with opposite directions for the two spin species.
 Thereby, the spin conductance is rewritten as a charge magneto-conductance where opposite spins experience anti-parallel spin magnetic fields: $G^{\uparrow}-G^{\downarrow} \approx G(\mathcal{B}) - G(- \mathcal{B})$.
 Thereby the generated AC spin current due to the dynamical Rashba coupling can be read out as an AC charge current by means of an appropriately devised spatially inhomogeneous SOI.
 Moreover, in view of an Onsager relation and current conservation, the AC-generated conductance difference, $G(\mathcal{B}) - G(- \mathcal{B})$, is suppressed for a two-terminal setting in presence of time-reversal symmetry.
 Therefore the transistor on/off state can be controlled via the coupling to a third lead or upon changing the symmetry properties of the system.
 By combining all these aspects, we devised and proposed a dynamical SOI-based spin-transistor which integrates a controllable spin current generation and its detection solely by electric means.